Last Updated on May 27, 2023 by Robert A. Foreman

 hands will sweat naturally when you play tennis.
 Moreover, dirt accumulates on the overgrip’s surface over time.
 Bacteria can develop sweat and dirt, resulting in blisters and other skin issues.
 If your overgrips get dirty, it’s better to change them.

-Tips: if you purchase bright color overgrips, you can easily understand when you need to change the overgrips.
+Tips: If you purchase bright color overgrips, you can easily understand when you need to change the overgrips.

 Frequency of playing: